Welcome to today's edition of the Rush 24-7 podcast.

 Not worth getting all exercised over there.

-What you're getting frustrated that they are not understanding what I'm saying?
+You getting frustrated that they are not understanding what I'm saying?

-Don't that happens to a lot of people.
+That happens to a lot of people.

-But they eventually catch up, because this is just plain old common sense.
+But they eventually catch up because this is just plain old common sense.

 So here, here's more of the story.